Metaphor Interpretation Using Word Embeddings: Metaphor Processing

-Similar to other relevant works, an \textit{interpretation} is taken to be a single word that conveys the main concept of the metaphor.
+In our work, similar to other relevant works, e.g.\@ \cite{meta4meaning,Roncero2015}, a metaphor \textit{interpretation} is composed of a single word that conveys the main concept of the metaphor.
 For example, among the interpretations of the metaphor {\it city is a jungle} one can find {\it crazy} and {\it crowded}.
-As is common works, we consider all adjectives as potential interpretations.
-Additionally, gerunds are good candidates.
+It is natural to assume that an interpretation should be of a class of {\it describing} words, that is, words that are used for describing objects.
+Therefore, similar to other related works \cite{Veale:2012:SVI:2390470.2390472,meta4meaning}, we consider all adjectives as potential interpretations.
+In addition, we add verbs with an {\it ing} ending as candidates.
 In \cite{meta4meaning}, they only consider abstract words as potential interpretations.
 The level of abstractness of a word was measured by Turney et al.~\cite{Turney:2011:LMS:2145432.2145511} automatically for about 11,000 words.
-To avoid the limitation in using such a list, we did not go that route.
+To avoid the limitation in using such a list, we did not go that route; we believe that most of the potential interpretations are adjectives.